flyingrobots/git-kv/docs/tasks/US-G11-Sync-Logic-Diff-and-Repair.md

 - **`--repair` mode:**
   - For refs where Stargate is ahead, it attempts a `git push <mirror_remote> <refspec>` (fast-forward push).
   - If the mirror is ahead (non-fast-forward), it reports an error (as defined in Error Reporting) and does not push that specific ref.
-  - **Retry/Abort Policy:** Continues processing remaining refs on individual failures and aggregates/reports all failures at the end.
+  - **Retry/Abort Policy:** The command continues processing remaining refs on individual failures and aggregates/reports all failures at the end.
   - Exit code: `0` (all good/no repairs), `1` (non-fatal repair failures but completed processing), `2` (fatal error that stops processing).

 ## 3. Test Plan